Linking industry giants

 Every year in the UK we get through 13 billion plastic bottles, 9 billion drinks cans and a staggering 2.5 billion coffee cups.
 When you factor in that over half of people dispose of their waste on-the-go, it all adds up to one big problem.
 A significant proportion of cities don't have on-the-go recycling facilities and even those that do often suffer from high contamination rates that make actually recycling the collected material problematic.

 #LeedsByExample made a big splash in the city of Leeds, proving that with improved communications and better infrastructure it was possible to double the number of people recycling whilst reducing contamination.
-Now the successful initiatives are being applied to other cities in the UK, first with Swansea but closely followed by Edinburgh later in 2019.
+The successful initiatives were next applied to other cities in the UK, first with Swansea but closely followed by Edinburgh later in 2019.

-Over 70 existing bins have been re-skinned to help solve the problem of contamination, making it as easy as possible to assess where waste should be deposited.
+Existing bins were re-skinned to help solve the problem of contamination, making it as easy as possible to assess where waste should be deposited.

-Other new bins have landed across the city in offices, shopping centres, universities, hospitals and transport hubs.
+Other new bins also landed across the city in offices, shopping centres, universities, hospitals and transport hubs.

 One of the most popular initiatives from the #LeedsByExample campaign was the bubble blowing, burping bin monster - and it has now arrived Swansea!